 Bunions are one of the most common foot disorders that affect people.

-If you think you are developing bunions, the best course of action is to visit a Podiatrist to prevent further development.
-Unfortunately, once a bunion occurs there is no way to reduce the size of the lump without surgery.
+If you think you are developing bunions, the best course of action is to visit a podiatrist to prevent further development.
+Unfortunately, once the deformity occurs there is no way to reduce the size of the lump without surgery.
 Therefore, early detection is important to avoid future pain and complications.

-Surgical correction of bunions is an option, but should only be considered after other podiatry care options have been explored to prevent the onset of bunions.
+Surgical correction is an option, but should only be considered after other podiatry care options have been explored to prevent the onset of the deformity.